 Mira's research indicates that the price of the UTI test alone can exceed $80.
 In addition, antibiotic treatments for UTIs can be as much as $300.

-Along with administrative fees as well as other diagnostic tests, seeking treatment for a UTI at an urgent care clinic may cost you hundreds of dollars.
+Along with administrative fees and other diagnostic tests, seeking treatment for a UTI at an urgent care clinic may cost you hundreds of dollars.

 - Insurance Status